 The scientific name for the Andean Cat is Leopardus jacobita which is also known as the binomial name, species name, latin name, biological name or zoological name.
 Some use the term 'botanical name' however that term is only applicable to the plant kingdom (botany) and not the animal kingdom (zoology).

 Andean Cat (Leopardus jacobita) Subspecies

-No subspecies of Andean Cats have been described in the past and the current Felidae taxonomy revision continues to recognize the Andean Cat as a monotypic species.
+No subspecies of Andean Cats have been described in the past and the last Felidae taxonomy revision in 2017 continues to recognize the Andean Cat as a monotypic species.

 - Leopardus jacobita - Andes mountains of Argentina, Chile, Bolivia and Peru and Patagonia Argentina - South America (patchy distribution).

 The global conservation status for the Andean Cat is Endangered (EN) with an estimated population of less than 3000.

 The following organizations are dedicated to research and conservation of the Andean Cat:

 Andean Cat Alliance - South America